-- 34. Third, the rate formula unreasonably divides the pole cost between Duke Energy Florida (percent) and AT&T (percent) and does not account for additional rent from any of the third parties with which AT&T competes.
-AT&T's pole cost allocation (i.e., percent) does not decrease when a third party attaches to a Duke Energy Florida pole.
+34. Third, the rate formula unreasonably divides the pole cost between Duke Energy Florida (percent) and AT&T (percent) and does not account for additional rent from any of the third parties with which AT&T competes.54 AT&T's pole cost allocation (i.e., percent) does not decrease when a third party attaches to a Duke Energy Florida pole.
 Instead, Duke Energy Florida continues to collect the full percent of pole cost from AT&T along with additional rents from third parties, which reduces Duke Energy Florida's cost-sharing responsibility.
-The additional entities typically attach in the 3 feet of space allocated to AT&T, standard which means that AT&T bears the cost of 3 feet of allocated space and receives no offset from the revenues that Duke Energy Florida receives when portions of that space are rented to others. - Energy Florida to overrecover, consider a 37.5-foot pole with five attaching entities consistent with the FCC's presumptions for pole height and urbanized areas.
-56 Under the JUA, AT&T must pay percent of pole costs (for 2019) for the effective use of one foot of space.
-57 In this scenario, Duke Energy Florida also receives 7.4 percent of the pole cost from each of the three additional attaching communications entities whether it is a cable, CLEC, or wireless entity.
-58 These revenue streams cover over percent of Duke Energy Florida's pole costs (percent + (3 x 7.4 percent)) percent), leaving Duke Energy Florida with the responsibility for less than percent of its pole costs (100 percent percent).
+The additional entities typically attach in the 3 feet of space allocated to AT&T,55 which means that AT&T bears the cost of 3 feet of allocated space and receives no offset from the revenues that Duke Energy Florida receives when portions of that space are rented to others.

+35. To illustrate how Duke Energy Florida's pole ownership advantage allows Duke Energy Florida to overrecover, consider a 37.5-foot pole with five attaching entities consistent with the FCC's presumptions for pole height and urbanized areas.56 Under the JUA, AT&T must pay percent of pole costs (for 2019) for the effective use of one foot of space.57 In this scenario, Duke Energy Florida also receives 7.4 percent of the pole cost from each of the three additional attaching communications entities whether it is a cable, CLEC, or wireless entity.58 These revenue streams cover over percent of Duke Energy Florida's pole costs (percent + (3 x 7.4 percent) = percent), leaving Duke Energy Florida with the responsibility for less than percent of its pole costs (100 percent - percent = percent).
 Meanwhile, Duke